 GDPR – Have you got it right so far?

-You will probably have attended a GDPR session to get an understanding of the legislation that comes into effect in May 2018, so you will know the basics.
-Our October session, delivered by Capital Law, will focus on the practicalities and challenges of implementing GDPR and will offer you an informative review point to ensure you are on the right track.
-With just eight months to go until the implementation deadline the session will help answer a number of questions:
+As we enter 2018 the GDPR deadline will be just five months away.
+This session, delivered by Capital Law, will focus on the practicalities and challenges of implementing GDPR and will offer you an informative review point to ensure you are on the right track.
+The interactive session will help you answer a number of questions:

 - Have you interpreted the legislation and requirements correctly?